-After waiting several months, you can apply for the Freedom Unlimited to earn 1.5 points per $1 on all non-bonus purchases.
+After waiting several months, you can apply for the Chase Freedom Unlimited® to earn at least 1.5 points per $1 on all non-bonus purchases.
+Cardholders earn 5% back on travel purchased through Chase Ultimate Rewards, 3% back on dining (including takeout and eligible delivery services), and 3% back at drugstores.
 The Sapphire Preferred only earns 2 points per $1 on travel and dining and 1 point for everything else.

 When to apply for the Chase Freedom Unlimited

-The Freedom Unlimited is the better option if you prefer cash rewards.
-Earning 1.5% back on every purchase is one of the best cashback rates.
+The Chase Freedom Unlimited® is the better option if you prefer cash rewards.
+Earning at least 1.5% back on every purchase is one of the best cash back rates.